rima-intergrated/blue-roof-lounge-inventory/README.md

 Notes:
 - Do NOT commit secret files like `.env` — they are listed in `.gitignore`.
-- If your repository is large because of `uploads/`, consider moving uploads to external object storage (S3, DigitalOcean Spaces) and add `uploads/` to `.gitignore` before pushing..
+- If your repository is large because of `uploads/`, consider moving uploads to external object storage (S3, DigitalOcean Spaces) and add `uploads/` to `.gitignore` before pushing.

 ## Deploying Frontend (Vercel)